wuzi/gn-api-sdk-go/README.md

 # gn-api-sdk-go

-> A go library for integration of your backend with the payment services.
+> A go library for integration of your backend with the Gerencianet payment services.

 ## Installation